FawazBinSaleem/PlanetFinder/README.md

 PLANET_ALERT_LOCATION=winnipeg
 ```

-Add a new city by editing the dict.
+Add a new city by editing the .env and location coordinates in `planet_alert.py`

 ---

-## ▶️ Run Locally
+##  Run Locally

 ```bash
 git clone https://github.com/FawazBinSaleem/PlanetFinder.git